 Attractive, future-proof composite decking boards for commercial or residential projects

-Dura Deck is a low maintenance, eco-friendly alternative to traditional timber decking
+Dura Deck composite decking is a low maintenance, eco-friendly alternative to traditional timber decking

-Timber has traditionally been used for decking, but the emergence of composite timber has delivered a host of advantages over traditional materials and has led it to become the number one choice for landscapers, architects and specifiers looking for an attractive, future-proof solution.
-Strong and durable, Dura Deck Resist and Dura Deck Eco look and feel just like natural wood, are easy to install and require minimal maintenance, making them a great choice for a number of landscaping applications.
+Timber has traditionally been used for decking, but composite decking delivers a number of advantages over traditional materials, making it the preferred choice for landscapers, architects and specifiers looking for a future-proof solution.
+Strong and durable, Dura’s wood-plastic composite (WPC) decking looks and feels like natural wood, is easy to install and requires minimal maintenance.
+This makes it a great choice for a number of residential and commercial applications.

-Dura Deck is manufactured from a unique combination of wood and plastic, with the appearance of timber and the strength of an engineered composite.
-It results in a vibrant, long-lasting product which will won’t rot, warp or splinter and does not require staining, treating or painting.
+Due to its unique composition, Dura Deck is a vibrant, long-lasting product which will won’t rot, warp or splinter and does not require staining, treating or painting.

-Unlike timber, WPC boards require only basic cleaning; the product still look new after years of use and remain cost-effective throughout their lifecycle, requiring only an occasional wash and scrub to keep them looking at their best.
-Composite wood plastic decking also handles heat and weathering extremely well, being UV stable as well as resistant to the impact of moisture, mould and algae.
+Unlike timber, WPC boards require only basic cleaning, such as an occasional wash and scrub, to keep them looking like-new for years.
+Composite wood plastic decking also handles heat and weathering extremely well, being UV-stable as well as resistant to moisture, mould and algae.

 Our composite boards are also an eco-friendly option.
 Made from an innovative blend of up to 87% recycled hardwood and plastics, Dura Deck helps to conserve the Earth’s resources whilst reducing the amount of waste sent to landfill.
-Dura Composites was the world’s first timber composite supplier to become FSC ® 100% certified, further positioning us as a global pioneer in the world of composite timber.
+Dura Composites was the world’s first timber composite supplier to become FSC ® 100% certified, demonstrating our commitment to sustainable composite timber products.

 Both our Eco and Resist ranges can suit your budget and project requirements.

 Many suppliers will request that you use a different span to suit commercial or domestic applications, but Dura Deck offers greater simplicity.
-There is one recommended span for each product in accordance with BS 6399-1: 1996 – no matter what the application and for the avoidance of doubt.
+There is one recommended span for each product in accordance with BS 6399-1: 1996 – no matter what the application!

 Our narrower boards (Eco 146, Resist 150) have a more traditional appearance and closely resemble natural wood planks.
 However, if your priority is maximising the speed of installation or span capability then our double width board (Eco 295) may be more suitable.

-All Dura Deck composite timber boards are reversible to allow installer’s to choose from two attractive and durable finishes.
+All Dura Deck composite timber boards are reversible, allowing installers’ to choose from two attractive and durable finishes.